CISSP – Certified Information Systems Security Professional

 1.2 – Understand and apply security concepts

-• Confidentiality, integrity, and availability, authenticity and nonrepudiation
+• Confidentiality, integrity, and availability, authenticity, and nonrepudiation (5 Pillars of Information Security)

 1.3 – Evaluate and apply security governance principles